AdobeDocs/campaign.en/help/automation/campaigns/marketing-campaign-deliveries.md

 ---
 # Marketing campaign deliveries {#marketing-campaign-deliveries}

 Orchestrate your cross channel deliveries in your campaigns: streamline your communications with Adobe Campaign through personalised emails, SMS, push notifications and in-app messages.
-You can use rich media like videos, emojis or GIFs and integrate them directly.
+You can use rich media like videos, emojis or GIFs, and integrate them directly.

 Deliveries can be created via the campaign dashboard, a campaign workflow or directly via the overview of deliveries.
 When created from a campaign, deliveries will be linked to this campaign and consolidated at the campaign level.